jlrg1992/static-generator/README.md

 ## Before starting

 You'll need to install *pandoc* for it to work.
+Make sure to create a site directory and a markdown-blog directory.

 ## About de markdown files

-The mardown files need some metadata for it to work.
+They are supposed to be stored at the markdown-blog directory The mardown files need some metadata for it to work.
 It has the following structure:
 ```
 	---